TuckerTucker/tkr-portfolio-v2/.context-kit/_ref/portfolio-2/tkr-kanban_case_study.md

 ### File-Based Beats Database-Based (For This Use Case)

 The decision to use JSON files instead of a database proved correct.
-Both humans and AI agents work naturally with files.
+Both people and AI agents work naturally with files.
 Version control comes free.
 Deployment is trivial.
 The simplicity serves both audiences without compromising either.

 ### Optimize for the Most Frequent Operation